jmdavis/bemgr/integration_tests/README.md

 The tests create a variety of combinations of datasets, snapshots, and clones and run the various `bemgr` commands on the pool to ensure that each of the commands functions properly.
-Many of the combinations are combinations that should not happen in practice (e.g. a boot environment with child datasets or snapshots which have the exact same creation time).
+Some of the combinations are combinations that should not happen in practice (e.g. a boot environment with child datasets or snapshots which have the exact same creation time).
 Not only is `bemgr` tested with the datasets and snapshots having been created purely with `bemgr`, but